Hudson Utility Coupe

-The Hudson Terraplane Utility Coupe is an automobile that was manufactured by Hudson Motor Car Company of Detroit, Michigan, between 1937 and 1942.
+The Hudson Utility Coupe (initially sold as the "Hudson Terraplane Utility Coupe" for 1937 and 1938) is an automobile that was manufactured by the Hudson Motor Car Company of Detroit, Michigan, between 1937 and 1942.

 Production history

 In 1937 (the first year of production), the automobile was known as the Hudson Terraplane Utility Coupe.
 It was one of 17 different models in the Terraplane line (nine in the "Deluxe"/Series 71 line and eight in the "Super Terraplane"/Series 72).

+For only the 1938 model year, the trucks then became Hudson-Terraplanes.

 For the 1939 model year, the Terraplane brand was dropped for both trucks and autos, and the vehicle was called the Hudson Utility Coupe for the rest of its production cycle.

-Even though the manufacturing of civilian automobiles was discontinued from 1942 to 1945 (so all production could be dedicated to the war effort), Hudson did not resume making the utility coupe after the war ended.
+The manufacturing of civilian automobiles was discontinued from 1942 to 1945 (so all production could be dedicated to the war effort) and Hudson did not resume making the utility coupe after the war ended.